69 Worked Examples: Airplane, Rocket, & Spacecraft Performance

 \[ P_{\rm req} = \frac{ T \, V_{\infty} }{\eta_p} = \frac{183.7 \times 202.54}{0.85 \times 550} = 79.6~\mbox{hp} \]

-where the factor 550 has been used to convert the base units to horsepower (hp).
+where the conversion factor 550 has been used to convert the base USC units to standard units of horsepower (hp).

 (e) The fuel flow now follows directly, i.e.,

-So, the aircraft is using about 6 gallons per hour.
+So, the airplane is using about 6 gallons per hour.

 (f) The time to burn off all of the relatively small amount of available fuel is

-So, the potential approximate range of the aircraft is
+So, the potential approximate range of the airplane is

 Worked Example #5